 Project summary

-It’s possible to identify people who are very likely to develop type 1 diabetes by looking for signs in the blood that indicate the immune system has started to plan an attack on the pancreas.
-Professor Parth Narendran is exploring how a programme to test children for these signs and find out their risk of type 1 diabetes would best work in the UK.
+It’s possible to identify people who are very likely to develop type 1 diabetes by looking for markers in the blood that show the immune system has begun attacking the pancreas.
+Professor Parth Narendran is exploring how a screening programme to test children for these early warning signs could best work in the UK.

 The ELSA study will screen 20,000 children using a simple blood test.
-Screening can help to make sure children have the earliest, safest diagnosis possible.
-And children found to be at risk could be eligible for trials of promising new treatments.
-ELSA will give us vital insights that could help lead to a routine, widespread type 1 diabetes screening programme in the UK.
+Screening could ensure children at high risk have the earliest, safest diagnosis possible and give families valuable time to prepare for life with type 1.
+It could also give children access to promising new treatments designed to delay the full development of type 1 diabetes.
+ELSA will provide vital insights on how to deliver screening at scale, paving the way for a routine, nationwide type 1 diabetes screening programme in the UK.

 Background to research

 Type 1 diabetes develops when the immune system destroys the cells in the pancreas that make insulin.
-We know that the immune system’s attack begins long before someone develops symptoms and is diagnosed with type 1.
-With a simple blood test, it’s possible to spot very early signs of the attack and identify people who have a high risk of developing the condition in the coming months, years or decades.
+We know that the immune system’s attack begins long before someone develops symptoms of type 1.
+It’s possible to spot early signs of this attack and identify people who have a high risk of developing type 1, or are already in its early, symptom-free stages.

-Scientists do this by testing for markers in the blood called autoantibodies.
+Scientists do this by testing for markers in the blood called type 1 diabetes autoantibodies.
 Autoantibodies are used by the immune system to earmark insulin-making beta cells for destruction.
-They can appear can appear years, or sometimes decades, before you’re diagnosed with type 1 diabetes.
+They can appear months, years, or sometimes decades, before type 1 diabetes fully develops and someone is usually diagnosed.

 Research aims

-Professor Narendran and his team will trial a UK-first programme to screen children for type 1 diabetes and find those likely to develop the condition, called the ELSA (EarLy Surveillance for Autoimmune diabetes) study.
+Professor Parth Narendran will trial a UK-first programme to screen children for type 1 diabetes autoantibodies and find those likely to develop the condition, called the ELSA (EarLy Surveillance for Autoimmune diabetes) study.
 They will recruit 20,000 children, aged 3-13 years, across the UK.
-They’ll test for autoantibodies through a combination of finger stick and standard blood tests.
+They’ll test for type 1 autoantibodies through a combination of finger stick and standard blood tests.

 Depending on where they live, families can choose to have the finger prick blood test at home, at GP practices, schools, or alongside a regular childhood vaccination.
 The ELSA team will explore which of these screening approaches is most effective and practical, and check which work best for everyone, including families from different ethnicities and different economic backgrounds.